bbauska/Coursera-Bootstrap/readme.md

 Now my index.html file has been modified.

-And let\'s save the changes.
+And let&apos;s save the changes.

 Going back to the command line, doing git status shows that index.html file has been modified.

-Let\'s add this to the staging area, and then do a third commit.
+Let&apos;s add this to the staging area, and then do a third commit.

-Let\'s say, \> git add., git status, now you see that the index.html the modified version has been added.
+Let&apos;s say, \> git add., git status, now you see that the index.html the modified version has been added.

 Now we can say <b>\> git commit</b>. "third commit" and do <b>\> git log